Data-scientific study of Kronecker coefficients: Separation of from

 In this section, we consider the distributions of loadings according to whether the Kronecker coefficients $g(\mathbf t)$ are zero or nonzero.
 Using minimum values of loadings in each case, we will obtain vertical lines which separate the distributions of these two cases.

 In Figures \ref{fig-4}--\ref{fig-3}, we present the ranges and histograms of loadings of $\mathbf t \in \mathcal P(n)^3$ for $n=10,11,12,13$ according to whether $g(\mathbf t) \neq 0$ (red) or $= 0$ (blue).
+In Figure \ref{fig-4}, the $y$-values $0$ and $1$ represent the cases $g(\mathbf t) =0$ and $g(\mathbf t) \neq 0$, respectively, while the $x$-value is the $a$-loading of $\mathbf t$.
+The same convention applies to Figure \ref{fig-2} with $b$-loadings.
 As one can see, the ranges and histograms do not vary much as $n$ varies.
 The separation between the regions corresponding to $g(\mathbf t) \neq 0$ (red) and $= 0$ (blue) is more distinctive in the case of $b$-loadings.
 It is clear that we may use the minimum values of loadings to obtain vertical lines that separate the red regions from the blue ones.

 With this in mind, define

 Then, for $\mathbf t \in \mathcal P(n)^3$,